Asqit/Asqit/README.md

 ## Job 🧑‍💼

-I am currently looking for job in Prague.
+I am currently looking for a job in Prague.

-I am able to do both front-end and back-end with JavaScript/Typescript.
+I am able to do front-end (react, vanilla) and back-end (node.js, express) with JavaScript/Typescript.

 Learn more at my [website](https://asqit.deno.dev)